 Flying with KIDS – What to Pack

 Every single trip begins with a packing list…or an idea of what to pack.
 When it is just you and other adults you focus on outfits – comfort and fashion.
 If you forget something, you’ll just have the experience of shopping in your new destination, right?
 It will be part of the adventure!
-New socks (Madrid) and toothpaste (southern France) will be a fun part of the journey.
+Shopping for new socks, like we did in Madrid and toothpaste like we needed in southern France can be a fun part of the journey.

 Having to replace something you’ve forgotten can make you chuckle and lead to an interesting adventure when it is YOU – the adult who is missing something.
 But, if you are a parent…you know the nightmare forgetting something a kid needs!